 - milk yield g. individual factors.

-Less awareness of withdrawal times or deliberate abuse may lead to elevated levels of drug residues in the milk.
-The most common causes of occurrence of drug residues in milk are insufficient identification of treated cows, insufficient knowledge about withdrawal periods and failures due to hired staff.
+Less awareness of withdrawal times or deliberate abuse may lead to elevated levels of drug residues in the milk and milk products.
+The most common causes of occurrence of drug residues in milk and milk products are insufficient identification of treated cows, insufficient knowledge about withdrawal periods and failures due to hired staff.